Integrated feral goat control

 Before designing your feral goat control program, it is important to understand feral goat behaviour and characteristics.

-- Control feral goats before they cause severe pasture or crop losses, vegetation damage and contribute to waterway sedimentation and soil erosion.
+- Control feral goats before they cause pasture or crop losses and vegetation damage.

 - Ensure your feral goat control program doesn't affect native wildlife.

-- If you are planning to use traps to control feral goats: the trap specifications, trap checking times, provision of food, water and shade, and humane destruction of trapped feral goats MUST be carried out in accordance with the requirements of the Prevention of Cruelty to Animals Act 1986 (POCTA) and associated regulations.
-Trapping has several animal welfare implications and anyone considering trapping should read important further information.
-See Humane Vertebrate Pest Control.
+- If you are planning to use traps to control feral goats — the trap specifications, trap checking times, provision of food, water and shade, and humane destruction of trapped feral goats must be carried out in accordance with the requirements of the Prevention of Cruelty to Animals Act 1986 (POCTA) and associated regulations.
+Trapping has several animal welfare implications and anyone considering trapping should read Humane Vertebrate Pest Control.

 Planning your program